-11.9 Licensing Policies and Procedures
+10.9 Licensing Policies and Procedures

-- Parents may review and discuss any and all policies and procedures with the Head of Early Childhood. - Parents may visit Early Childhood at any time during operating hours to observe their child, the school's program activities, the building, the premises, and the equipment without having to secure prior approval.
+- Parents may review and discuss any and all policies and procedures with the Head of Early Childhood. - Parents will be notified in writing of any policy changes as they occur. - Parents may visit Early Childhood at any time during operating hours to observe their child, the school's program activities, the building, the premises, and the equipment without having to secure prior approval.
 Parents are asked to stay in the classrooms no longer than five minutes after drop-off so the children can successfully transition into their school day routines. - Parents are both welcome and encouraged to participate in our school events and activities.
 Information is shared at the beginning of the school year and throughout the year on opportunities to participate and volunteer.
 Parents who are on campus volunteering on a regular basis must provide a fingerprint background check.
 Please see the Head of Early Childhood for more info on background checks. - Parents may review a copy of the minimum standards and Holy Spirit Episcopal School's most recent licensing inspection report during operating hours Monday through Friday in the EC Office. - Parents may contact The Texas Department of Family and Protective Services at www.dfps.state.tx.us or (713) 940-3009. - Parents may contact the Child Abuse Hotline at 1-800-252-5400.

-11.10 Emergency Exits
+10.10 Emergency Exits

 Emergency exits are located in the EC wing.
-Do not park in front of the emergency exit doors or the fire lane (designated by red paint on the driveway).
+Do not park in front of the emergency exit doors or the designated fire lane.

-11.11 Arrival and Dismissal
+10.11 Arrival and Dismissal